 Another example was the probable difficulty of integer factorization, where there were two main reasons that mathematicians are inclined to be a little cautious in their assessment.
 One was that there are known algorithms that perform related tasks efficiently in very unexpected ways, so the mere fact that there is no obvious way of factorizing efficiently is not completely compelling evidence: it is at least conceivable that there is a non-obvious way of doing it.
-The other was that factorization is a central example of a problem that is both in NP and in co-NP, and another prominent example of such a problem was recently shown to be soluble in quasi-polynomial time.
+The other was that factorization is a central example of a problem that is in NP but that is not believed to be NP-complete, and another prominent example of such a problem was recently shown to be soluble in quasi-polynomial time.